th-1982/general-quiz-game/README.md

 </details>

 * Features four clickable elements containing the choices of levels the user can opt for: Beginner, Intermediate, Advanced, and Expert.
-* Includes the next buuton for the user to navigate to the quiz section.
+* Includes the next buuton for the user to navigate to the next section.

 #### Quiz Section and Score Tracker